 The Prodigal Son chooses of his own will to squander his inheritance and use it for selfish pleasures.
-In St. Luke 15:17, - the prodigal "came to himself" (repented).
-At this point in the story, the son has lost everything, but remembers that even the servants of his father had more than enough to eat whereas he had nothing.
+At this point in the story, the son has lost everything, but then remembers that even the servants of his father had more than enough to eat whereas he had nothing.
+In St. Luke 15:17, the prodigal "came to himself" which is true repentance.
+We often fall away from Christ due to the poor decisions we make, but even in this state we are still the children of God created in His Image.
+In other words, we remain an icon of Christ!
+Our thoughts, words, and actions though may not reflect His Likeness.
+This is what we see in the prodigal son at this moment - his past deeds did not negate the fact that he was still the beloved son of his father, and he chooses ("came to himself") to return to the path of holiness.

-We often, through our decisions, fall away from fullness in Christ, but even then we always remain as children of God as we are created in His image we remain an icon of Christ!
-It is our thoughts, words, and actions which reflect how close we are to His likeness.
-This is what we see in the prodigal son at this moment - his past deeds did not negate the fact that he was the son of his father, and he chooses ("came to himself") to return to the path of holiness.
 The son knows his sins are only a drop of mud compared to "the ocean of mercy and love of the Father" (Sh'hima Wednesday Compline).
 In St. Paul's letter to the Romans, he reminds us that "it is no longer [I] who do it, but sin that dwells in [me]" (Romans 7:17).
 We must understand that sin is something distinct from who we are created to be, and a foreign force that dwells in us to turn us away from who we are supposed to be.
-LL Dr. Paulose Mar Gregorios interpreting St. Gregory of Nyssa says that sin is going away from the presence of God.
+Late Lamented His Grace Dr. Paulose Mar Gregorios interpreting St. Gregory of Nyssa says that sin is going away from the presence of God.
 Adam and Eve went away from God and sinned.
 The prodigal in this parable also did the same.
 Coming back to oneself is repentance.
 This clearly demonstrates that there is potential for good in everyone, as they are created in God's image and that image is never lost.